-LCFM Native can handle using additional FileMaker files as data sources, however it needs them to be added in a specific way and does not yet support all possible paths to the data that FileMaker offers.
-If you have received an error that there is a problem with your data source, here is how you can fix it.
+LCFM Native can handle using additional FileMaker files as data sources, however it needs them to be added in a specific way and does not yet support the full variety of options offered by FileMaker.

 Note: Apps will still compile with missing data sources, and if that particular source is not important to your built app, you can ignore the warning.
 If it is used by the app however, the app will not function correctly.

 Data Source Support

 In order to use an external datasource, the solution file for the datasource must be included in the list of solutions when configuring the project.